Variegated Flax Lily

 Dianella tasmanica 'Variegata'Item #3134 USDA Hardiness Zone: 8 - 10

 This Plant's Availability

-Handsome strappy green leaves with contrasting yellow stripes will brighten up the garden year-round.
-Stalks of shiny turquoise blue berries lasting from fall into winter create a colorful accent in the garden.
+Handsome strappy green leaves with contrasting yellow stripes will brighten the garden year-round.
+Stalks of shiny turquoise blue berries lasting from fall into winter create a colorful accent.
 Neat clumping habit is ideal for mass planting near pools, in garden beds and borders.